Treblewolf/Cardputer-Phys-Test/README.md

 ## How It Works

-The engine uses a basic update-render loop running at ~70FPS using `delay(33)`.
+The engine uses a basic update-render loop running at ~70FPS.
 Objects are represented as simple structures containing position, velocity, and dimensions.

 Collision is resolved with axis separation logic (AABB), and gravity is applied as a constant force each frame.